 Recycling paper is even more important in old growth forests when you take into account the global demand for paper and wood products.
 In many less developed countries, the forests are clear cut and no trees are replanted.
 Often, once an area is stripped of all trees, the soil is degraded to a point where growing trees again on that land is not possible for decades or centuries.
 Placing less strain on these resources can help lead to better management of forests, reduced environmental damage and more sustainable economies in these countries.

-Save the Date for Denver Recycles' Annual Mulch Giveaway & Compost Sale on May 2nd
+Denver Recycles' Annual Mulch Giveaway & Compost Sale on May 2nd